Project Hours Tracking

 Project hours tracking is only active for teams marked as multi-project.
 See Multi-project teams for how to enable this on a team.

-- The feature is only available on the Business plan
+- The feature is available on the Business plan only.